pirovc/ganon/docs/default_databases.md

 ## Reducing database size

+### Filter type (IBF and HIBF)

+The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the default Interleaved Bloom Filter (IBF) and generates *smaller* databases with *faster* query times ([article](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02971-4)).
+However, the HIBF takes longer to build and has less flexibility regarding size and further options in ganon.
+You can choose which filter to use with the `--filter-type` parameter in `ganon build` and `ganon build-custom`-

+Due to differences between the default IBF used in ganon and the HIBF, it is recommended to lower the false positive when using the HIBF.
+The default value for high sensitivity is 1% (`--filter-type hibf --max-fp 0.001`).

+!!! hint
+    - For large unbalanced reference sets, lots of reads to query -> HIBF (default)
+    - For quick database build and more flexibility -> IBF

-### False positive
+### False positive rate

 A higher `--max-fp` value will generate a smaller database but with a higher number of false positive matches on classification.
 [More details](../custom_databases/#false-positive-and-size-max-fp-filter-size).
 Values between `0.001` (0.1%) and `0.3` (30%) are generally used.

 !!! hint
     When using higher `--max-fp` values, more false positive results may be generated.
 This can be filtered with the `--fpr-query` parameter in `ganon classify`

-### Fixed size
+### k-mer and window size

-A fixed size for the database filter can be defined with `--filter-size`.
-The smaller the filter size, the higher the false positive chances on classification.
-When using a fixed filter size, ganon will report the max. and avg. false positive rate at the end of the build.
-[More details](../custom_databases/#false-positive-and-size-max-fp-filter-size).

-### HIBF

-The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the default Interleaved Bloom Filter (IBF) and generates *smaller* databases with *faster* query times ([article](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02971-4)).
-However, the HIBF takes longer to build and has less flexibility regarding size and further options in ganon.
-The HIBF can be generated in `ganon build` and `ganon build-custom` with the `--hibf` parameter.

-Due to differences between the default IBF used in ganon and the HIBF, it is recommended to lower the false positive when using the HIBF.
-A recommended value for high sensitivity is 1% (`--hibf --max-fp 0.001`).

-!!! hint
-    - For large unbalanced reference sets, lots of reads to query -> HIBF
-    - For quick build and more flexibility -> IBF (default)
+Define how much unique information is stored in the database.
+[More details](../custom_databases/#minimizers-window-size-kmer-size)

+- The smaller the `--kmer-size`, the less unique they will be, reducing database size but also sensitivity in classification.
+- The bigger the `--window-size`, the less information needs to be stored resulting in smaller databases but with decrease classification accuracy.

 ### Top assemblies